-PDQ, a private company, burst onto the fast casual food scene in 2011 and has since grown to 67 locations with 7 more coming soon.
+PDQ, a private company, burst onto the fast casual food scene in 2011 and has since grown to 80 locations across 10 states with 5 more coming soon.
 PDQ is recognized as one of the best new names in the fast casual industry and their stores have premier retail locations with high traffic counts, making it a high demand net lease investment.

 PDQ stands for "People Dedicated to Quality" and "Pretty Darn Quick," and it was founded in 2011 by former Outback Steakhouse founder Bob Basham and MVP Holdings CEO Nick Reader.
 PDQ is a fast casual restaurant specializing in fresh hand-battered chicken tenders, made-to-order sandwiches, daily cut fries, hand-spun milkshakes and fresh salads PDQ stores feature a hand-washing station near a counter area and an open kitchen so that customers can see the food being prepared.
 There are no microwave ovens in the store, and all sauces are made on location with no preservatives

-Since opening their first location in Tampa, PDQ has expanded across Florida and into Georgia, Alabama, South Carolina, North Carolina, Texas and Nevada.
-PDQ plans to expand into other cities in Florida, Nevada, Utah and Arizona.
+Since opening their first location in Tampa, PDQ has expanded across Florida and into Arizona, Georgia, Illionios, North Carolina, New Jersey, Nevada, South Carolina, Texas, and Utah.
+PDQ plans to expand into other cities in Florida and New York.
 Approximately 80% of PDQ stores are corporate owned while the rest are franchisees.

 A typical PDQ store cost $1 million to open according to the president of PDQ, and they plan to trim $100,000-$150,000 off the $1 million cost for future locations.
 With about 75 employees per store, PDQ promises a level of hospitality designed to out-service quick service.